m2osw/eventdispatcher/eventdispatcher/reporter/README.md

 These are defined by the reporter object.
 If you extend the reporter, you can add your own global parameters (i.e. the communicatord adds the `cache=...` parameter).

+# Comments

+The language supports C++ like comments introduced by "//" and ending with the next newline.

 # Instructions